miku/nntour/README.md

 A basic neural network
 ----------------------

 The perceptron is a limited model.
-A neural net combines multiple perceptrons in one or more layers.
+A neural net combines one or more perceptrons in one or more layers.

 The example neural network has a single hidden layer with four nodes.
-Input is propageted into the hidden layer, then, from the hidden layer to the output layer.
-Essentially we take the *weighted sum* of the inputs into a node and pass it though an *activation function*.
+The input is propagated into the hidden layer, then, from the hidden layer to the output layer.
+Essentially we take the *weighted sum* of the inputs into a node and pass it through an *activation function*.

-The architecture of out example looks like this:
+The architecture of our example looks like this:

 ![](https://raw.githubusercontent.com/miku/nntour/master/code/basicnn.png?token=AADRyUWCnPZsiXLrdKs9NDpR7ulSWR5kks5YMz0HwA%3D%3D)